TallTall22/mapCms/README.md

 # Features
 A few things you can do on Exhibition :
-- Browse grounds on Map
+- Browse sites on Map
-- Manage grounds
+- Manage sites
-- manage crop,energy on the grounds
+- manage crop,energy on the sites